MontagnaLab/InnovativeApproachesForInvertebrateBiodiversityMonitoring/notebooks/notebook3.md

 $p_i =$ Relative abundance of taxon $i$ in the sample

-To perform diversity index calculation we can use ` qiime diversity alpha` as follow.
+To perform diversity index calculation we can use ` qiime diversity alpha` in a `for` loop as follow.
 ```bash
 for div in observed_features shannon simpson; do
   qiime diversity alpha \